Overview

-Breathing in something that triggers inflammation in the airways can lead to an asthma attack.
+Breathing in something that triggers inflammation in your airways can lead to an asthma attack.
 These attacks are the result of airway inflammation, which leads to:

-• swelling of the lining of the airways
+• swelling of the lining of your airways

 • secretion of mucus

-All of these factors cause the airways to become more narrow and restrict airflow.
+All of these factors cause the airways to become narrower and restrict airflow.
 The best way to prevent asthma attacks is to identify and avoid these triggers.

 Air filtration system